 - Even though I can’t be sure of what’s true and what’s not, I must still make choices.

 - I have made and will continue to make lots of mistakes.

-- Believing I should not make mistakes or that it’s possible to be perfect causes a lot of pain.
+- Believing I should not make mistakes or that perfection is possible causes a lot of pain.

 As a yogi, I try not to dwell on suffering.
-I continue to practice, and in doing that, the inevitable painful trials of life are transformed.
+I continue to practice, and with practice, the inevitable pain of life is transformed.